 Use BCTO.

-BCTO integrates with project management tool APIs, so developers can use them as they always have, and it only shows the information that the representatives need to see.
+BCTO integrates with project management tool APIs, so developers can use them as they always have, and it shows only the information that the heads of departments need to see.

-Developers only focus on development and manage their tasks using project management tools, and the representatives or development-related personnel can easily read them and communicate with the developers based on the project management tool.
+Developers only focus on development and manage tasks using project management tools, and the heads of departments or development-related personnel can easily read them and communicate with developers based on the project management tools.

 <Tickets in progress and detailed development history>